sakshams6/SignVision/README.md

 ````

 ## Features
-Our model was able to predict the 44 characters in the ASL with a prediction accuracy >95%.
+My model was able to predict the 44 characters in the ASL with a prediction accuracy >95%.

 Features that can be added:
 * Deploy the project on cloud and create an API for using it.